 Notice the interesting turn of phrasing in II Corinthians 3:2: The Corinthians were Paul’s letter of commendation written on Paul’s heart that is then seen and read by everyone (I Corinthians 9:2).
 In working in Corinth, Paul is stating that they had etched themselves on his heart, so deeply that others see their impact on Paul.

 But they are also a letter of Christ, written by Paul on their hearts.
 The letter isn’t a physical one written with ink or engraved on stone (an allusion to the Old Testament) (Exodus 24:12), but one that is more personal – a letter that is lived.
 They were written by the Spirit of the living God; by this Paul means they were changed and shaped by the Holy Spirit to represent Christ (Hebrews 8:10; Galatians 5:22-25).

 This is not to say the New Testament was not written.
 That is no more true than to say that the Old Testament was only physical (Psalms 40:8; Proverbs 3:3).
 The difference, however, is on the emphasis.
 The new covenant had a greater impact on people by shaping them spiritually (Ezekiel 11:19; 36:26).

 Paul had confidence in the work of shaping the Corinthians because it was done through Christ, aiming them toward God.
 With such means and goal, it is hard to go wrong (II Corinthians 4:1).

 Literary Style: Woven Themes

 Paul frequently takes a concept and weaves it into his descriptions.
-In II Corinthians 2:14-17 he took the smell of sacrifices being offered.
-In II Corinthians 3:1-4, letters of commendation becomes the foundation.
-Upon this he uses phrases and words associated with the chosen theme to connect his points into a unified whole that is easily remembered.
+In II Corinthians 2:14-17, he took the smell of sacrifices being offered.
+In II Corinthians 3:1-4, letters of commendation become the foundation.
+Upon this, he uses phrases and words associated with the chosen theme to connect his points into a unified whole that is easily remembered.